Paula White Ministries starts with Without Walls

 The succession clause turns centralized control into a dynasty story

-The strongest single line in the bylaws may be the succession clause.
-It says that upon the death of the pastor-president, she shall be succeeded in office by her son, Brad Knight, unless he declines.
-That means the public record does not just show concentrated authority.
-It shows a named hereditary line written directly into the structure.
+The bylaws say that upon the death of the pastor-president, she shall be succeeded in office by her son, Brad Knight, unless he declines.

-Current ministry pages make that clause look less theoretical, not more.
-Paula White Ministries says StoryLife launched in 2023 under Brad and Rachel Knight, and StoryLife's own site presents Brad Knight as the visible pastor voice today.
-That does not by itself prove wrongdoing.
-It does make the 'dynasty and control' frame a document-based description rather than an insult.
+Paula White Ministries says StoryLife launched in 2023 under Brad and Rachel Knight.
+StoryLife's own site presents Brad Knight as the visible pastor voice today.